 Short-format television and radio materials featuring transmedia characters were developed to inform audiences about family planning services, prompting them to discuss and seek more information.

 Community-based activities that were proven successful during NURHI 1 were scaled up under NURHI 2 to promote public discourse and uptake of family planning services.
 The project developed and implemented activities and materials for each state based on state-specific nuances and sensitivities.
+To learn more about how NURHI 2 conducted effective social mobilizations, click here.

 Social and Behaviour Change Communication Materials